 Where the 25th and 75th percentile of the range overlapped and was similar in size to the ERA5 data the model was classified as satisfactory.
-If the the interquartile range of the model had no overlap with ERA5 data or the size of the interquartile range was substantially smaller then than the model was categorised as unsatisfactory for the region (see Fig.A7.
-Models were not excluded on the basis of regional analysis are not excluded based on the regional analysis, these flags are for information only.
+If the interquartile range of the model had no overlap with ERA5 data or the size of the interquartile range was substantially smaller than the model was categorised as unsatisfactory for the region (see Fig.A7.
+Models are not excluded based on the regional analysis, these flags are for information only.